kevindoorhomes/doorway/listing-agent/daily-activities.md

 # Daily Tasks for a Door Listing Agent

+**Goal: **Keep clients up to date on the status of their listing and maintain a transparent log of communication to insure

 Door is structured so that the listing agents are primarily in the office responding to clients, agents, and other parties involved in a real estate transaction.
 Much of our time is spent communicating with clients and negotiating offers.
 This section outlines ways in which listing agents communicate with clients, and manage other tasks throughout the week.

 ### **Weekly Client Communication**